apache/couchdb/README.md

 * action - "create\_index"
 * index - JSON array following sort syntax, described below
+* missing\_is\_null (optional) (default: false) - When indexing documents that do not contain a field required by the index they are usually ignored for the purpose of that index, using `missing\_is\_null` adds an entry to the index for the document with a value of `null`
 * type (optional) (default: "json") - string, specifying the index type to create.
 Currently only "json" indexes are supported but in the future we will provide full-text indexes as well as Geo spatial indexes
 * name (optional) - string, optionally specify a name for the index.
 If a name is not provided one will be automatically generated
-* ddoc (optional) (default: null) - Indexes can be grouped into design documents underneath the hood for efficiency.
+* ddoc (optional) - Indexes can be grouped into design documents underneath the hood for efficiency.
 This is an advanced feature.
 Don't specify a design document here unless you know the consequences of index invalidation.
 By default each index is placed in its own separate design document for isolation.

 Anytime an operation is required to locate a document in the database it is required that an index must exist that can be used to locate it.
 By default the only two indices that exist are for the document "\_id" and the special "\_seq" index.